 Today, investors are buying far more homes than before the pandemic.
-Many of those investors are what has come to be known as “laptop landlords.”
+Many of those investors are what have come to be known as “laptop landlords.”

 A recent headline from the Greater Baton Rouge Business Report reads, “Laptop landlord purchases 23 properties in south Baton Rouge for $6.7M.”
 The article details how the company purchasing the properties “is one of an emerging number of online real estate investment platforms that are purchasing rental properties throughout the country.”

 What Is a Laptop Landlord?
-Anyone who buys, rents out, and generates passive income—all from a laptop.
-These nontraditional landlords might even live on the other side of the country from their investments but are able to manage their properties from their comfort of their own home with a few clicks.
+Anyone who buys rents out, and generates passive income—all from a laptop.
+These nontraditional landlords might even live on the other side of the country from their investments but are able to manage their properties from the comfort of their own homes with a few clicks.

 How to Become a Laptop Landlord: Online firms like Arrived and Roofstock operate by crowdsourcing funding for the purchase of rental properties that return dividends to their investors.
 Companies like this are helping small-time investors snap up out-of-state properties, according to this article from the Wall Street Journal.

-Why Purchase Real Estate Not in your Area?
+Why Purchase Real Estate Not in Your Area?
 The best deals nationally are often not in your own market.
 Finding markets, outside your own, may yield the richest results.
-The WSJ article gives the example of a San Francisco-area man who wanted to invest in the housing market, but couldn’t afford his local marked.
-With the help of an online company he was able to purchase a three-bedroom house in Mississippi.
+The WSJ article gives the example of a San Francisco-area man who wanted to invest in the housing market but couldn’t afford his local market.
+With the help of an online company, he was able to purchase a three-bedroom house in Mississippi.

 Word of Caution for Laptop Landlords: Although the internet provides a prospective investor with pictures and financial details of each listing, take all that with a “grain of sand.”
 Pictures can lie, and numbers can be misleading.
 For a more complete evaluation of a property, get some “boots on the ground.”
 Never go in blind.
 Have an experienced agent, whose knowledge and opinion you trust, visit the property.